arontommi/VCFlat/README.md

     -i              :   inputfile
     -o              :   outputfile
     -s              :   Samplename
-    -samplefield    :   any fields after the 8th column an example of input could be "Tumor","Normal" -keys           :   key values for columns in a tab delimited file -slowkeys       :   flag to create a column for each value in the vcf
+    -samplefield    :   any fields after the 8th column an example of input could be "Tumor Normal" -keys           :   key values in quotes sepated by space "CHROM POS.. " -slowkeys       :   flag to create a column for each value in the vcf
 ```